EagleGazii/demoPortfolio/README.md

   </code></pre></p>

-<p>I am new in php or in English too :) ,I hope I will win my internship with php in starlabs :) Good luck!<p>
+<p>I am new in PHP, I hope I will win my internship with php in starlabs :) Good luck!<p>